danth/stylix/README.md

 <small>Minimal `flake.nix` for a NixOS configuration.</small>

-Many applications cannot be configured system wide, so Stylix will also need [Home Manager](https://github.com/nix-community/home-manager) to be able to change their settings within your home directory.
+Many applications cannot be configured system wide, so Stylix will also need [Home Manager][nix-hm] to be able to change their settings within your home directory.

 [Installing Home Manager as a NixOS module](https://nix-community.github.io/home-manager/index.html#sec-install-nixos-module) is highly recommended if you don't use it already.
 This will combine it with